MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 ---

-### 🔍 Research Questions
+### 🔍 Actionable Research Questions

-#### ✅ **An Actionable Research Question**

-**What are the key factors that contribute to delivery delays in the retail supply chain, and how can they be mitigated?**
+1. What are the key factors that contribute to delivery delays in the retail supply chain, and how can they be mitigated?

-#### 📌 **Supporting/Exploratory Questions**

-1. What transportation and environmental factors most significantly contribute to delivery delays in the U.S. retail supply chain, and how accurately can machine learning models predict these delays?
+2. What transportation and environmental factors most significantly contribute to delivery delays in the U.S. retail supply chain, and how accurately can machine learning models predict these delays?

-2. How do environmental and event-based anomalies (e.g., weather, COVID) affect last-mile delivery delays in urban retail supply chains, and how accurately can machine learning models predict these delays?
+3. How do environmental and event-based anomalies (e.g., weather, COVID) affect last-mile delivery delays in urban retail supply chains, and how accurately can machine learning models predict these delays?

-3. What are the major transportation and logistics-related causes of delivery delays in the U.S. retail supply chain, and how can predictive models help identify high-risk deliveries?
+4. What are the major transportation and logistics-related causes of delivery delays in the U.S. retail supply chain, and how can predictive models help identify high-risk deliveries?

-4. How can machine learning be used to predict and reduce delivery delays in the U.S. retail supply chain based on traffic, weather, and logistics data?
+5. How can machine learning be used to predict and reduce delivery delays in the U.S. retail supply chain based on traffic, weather, and logistics data?

 ---